AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 Aviatrix Gateway to Palo Alto Firewall
 =============================================

-This document describes how to build an IPSec tunnel based site2cloud connection between Aviatrix Gateway and Palo Alto Networks (PAN) Firewall.
-To simulate an on-prem PAN Firewall, we use a PAN VM at AWS VPC.
+This document describes how to build an IPSec tunnel based site2cloud connection between Aviatrix Gateway and Palo Alto Networks Firewall.
+To simulate an on-prem Firewall, we use a VM-Series in an AWS VPC.

 Network setup is as following: